learn-co-curriculum/dsc-while-loops-break-and-continue/README.md

 ## On To `break` And `continue` Statements

 In the case of `break` and `continue` statements, it is almost best to not overthink. `break` and `continue` essentially do what they sound like.
-They are used in tandem with conditional statements (`if`, `elif`) inside loops, and they *break* out of a loop if a condition is met or *continue* a loop if a different condition is met.
-Before we dive too deep into how these statements function, let's look at an example.
+They are used in tandem with conditional statements (`if`, `elif`), inside loops, and they *break* out of a loop if a condition is met or *continue* a loop if a different condition is met.
+Before we dive too deeply into how these statements function, let's look at an example.

 ```python